South Gladstone

 South Gladstone faces significant health challenges, according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are substantial in both younger and older age groups.
-The area has approximately 53% private health cover, slightly above the average SA2 area.
-Mental health issues and asthma are the most common conditions, affecting 11.0% and 8.6% of residents respectively.
-About 65.5% of residents report no medical ailments, compared to 67.6% in Rest of Qld.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Private health cover is more prevalent than average at approximately 53% of the total population (~2,019 people).
+Mental health issues and asthma are the most common conditions, impacting 11.0 and 8.6% of residents respectively.
+However, 65.5% of residents report no medical ailments, compared to 67.6% across Regional Qld.
 The working-age population has notably high chronic condition rates.
-South Gladstone has 14.4% residents aged 65 and over (539 people), lower than the 20.4% in Rest of Qld.
+There are 14.7% of residents aged 65 and over (557 people), lower than the 20.4% in Regional Qld.
 Health outcomes among seniors present challenges, with national rankings higher than the general population.

 Frequently Asked Questions - Health